GoogleCloudPlatform/community/tutorials/gke-filestore-dynamic-provisioning/index.md

 ## Deploy the NFS-Client Provisioner

-Create an instance of NFS-Client Provisioner connected to the Cloud Filestore instance you created earlier via its IP address (`${FSADDR}`).
+Create an instance of NFS-Client Provisioner connected to the Filestore instance you created earlier via its IP address (`${FSADDR}`).
 The NFS-Client Provisioner creates a new storage class: `nfs-client`.
-Persistent volume claims against that storage class will be fulfilled by creating persistent volumes backed by directories under the `/volumes` directory on the Cloud Filestore instance's managed storage.
+Persistent volume claims against that storage class will be fulfilled by creating persistent volumes backed by directories under the `/volumes` directory on the Filestore instance's managed storage.

     helm install stable/nfs-client-provisioner --name nfs-cp --set nfs.server=${FSADDR} --set nfs.path=/volumes
     watch kubectl get po -l app=nfs-client-provisioner